 Here are some other resources you might like to help you get started making and soldering.
 If you have a Learn To Solder Kit, here are the directions for the Learn to Solder Kit.
 If you are brand new to electronics, see our free tutorial Breadboard Circuits 101.
-Now available Breadboard Circuits 102 – 555 Timer.
+Also available is Breadboard Circuits 102 – 555 Timer.

 Here are books we have actually bought and used when we started out making electronics.
 They all have great projects to work on and make excellent gifts.